mir-group/flare/docs/source/FAQs/all.rst

 	, with Chapter 2 in particular being a great help.

 2. How should I choose my cutoffs?
+        The right cutoff depends on the system you're studying: ionic systems often do better with a larger 2-body cutoff, while dense systems like diamond reqeuire smaller 2- and 3-body cutoffs.
+We recommend you try a range of cutoff values and examine the model error, optimized noise parameter, and model likelihood as a function of the cutoff.

 3. What is a good strategy for hyperparameter optimization?
+        Start with a plausible guess (e.g. set the length scale hyperparameters to 1 A and the noise hyperparameter to 0.1 eV/A).
+If the likelihood gradient is ill-behaved, add more data to the GP and re-train.

 GPFA
 ----